 The original song comes from the first album ever to sell 2 million copies in Korea.

 If I had to pick an artist from my parent’s generation who I truly admire, that artist would be 이문세 Lee Moon Sae.
-A romanticist and a poet.
-My heart melts, cries, and smiles at his lyrics and vocals.
+A romanticist and a poet; my heart melts, cries, and smiles at his lyrics and vocals.
 His sentiments are as contemporary today as during the time of the release.
-The mixture of sadness of yearning, and happiness for memories, this is one of my favourites of his songs.
+A mixture of sadness of yearning, and happiness for memories, this is one of my favourites of his songs.

 If Lee Moon Sae’s vocal rings against the simple piano keys and percussions, IU’s vocal flows gently along the rhythmic flow.
 Despite generations, traces of affection and longing still lingers.